Monkbreh/MHFU-Texture-Port/README.md

 # MHFU-iOS-Texture-Port
-Ports higher res textures from the iOS release of mhfu to the psp release.
+Ports higher res UI and Asset textures from the iOS release of mhfu to the psp release.

 I ripped the textures along time ago and had them a for awhile so i decided to just port them over. ~~I was probably lazy cause the textures had some artifacting that needed fixing~~